 When applying for a K1 fiancé visa, the sponsor needs to have met their fiancé in person sometime during the 24-month period ending on the date they file their K1 visa request (Form I-129F).

-The sponsor must provide conclusive evidence of having met their fiancé during the two-year period prior to filing the K1 Visa petition.
+The sponsor must provide evidence of having met their fiancé during the two-year period prior to filing the K1 Visa petition.
+Evidence can include:

 Photos do help prove the relationship, but the applicant can’t count on them alone to show they have known their partner for at least two years.

-One way to prove the duration of the relation is for the sponsor to have entry and exit stamps in their passport.
-The meeting requirement is often a reason used by U.S. Citizenship and Immigration Services (USCIS) for rejecting K1 visa petitions.
+Another way to prove the duration of the relationship is for the sponsor to have entry and exit stamps in their passport.
+The in-person meeting requirement is often a reason used by U.S. Citizenship and Immigration Services (USCIS) for rejecting K1 visa petitions.